microsoft/EdgeML/Tools/SeeDot/README.md

 ### Pre-loaded model

-To make it easy to test the SeeDot-generated code, we provide a ready-to-upload Arduino sketch that can be run on an Arduino device without any changes.
+To make it easy to test the SeeDot-generated code, a ready-to-upload Arduino sketch is provided that can be run on an Arduino device without any changes.
 The sketch is located at `Tools/SeeDot/seedot/arduino` and contains pre-loaded ProtoNN model on the usps10 dataset.
-Follow the steps [here](https://github.com/microsoft/EdgeML/tree/Feature/SeeDot/Tools/SeeDot#step-4-prediction-on-the-device) to upload the sketch to the device.
+To upload the sketch to the device, skip steps 1-3 in the below guide and follow the [step 4: Prediction on the device](https://github.com/microsoft/EdgeML/tree/Feature/SeeDot/Tools/SeeDot#step-4-prediction-on-the-device).

 ### Generating fixed-point code